Updated July 9, 2021

 Please note that these tests must be ordered by a medical professional and people should speak with their healthcare provider about diagnostic testing.
 For questions, please contact the Roche Diagnostics COVID-19 hotline at 866-987-6243 or visit this page.

-We have not experienced supply issues for our portfolio of medicines related to the global COVID-19 pandemic.
+We have not experienced supply issues for any other medicines in our portfolio related to the global COVID-19 pandemic.
 We are closely monitoring and responding to the evolving situation and have robust business continuity and mitigation strategies in place.
 We're working closely with health authorities; federal, state and local governments; and distribution partners to manage inventory levels equitably and best meet the needs of patients.

 For customers with further questions, please contact Genentech Customer Service at 1-800-551-2231 or your Account Manager.